 Amongst many gorgeous tourist points inside the Versailles garden is the fountain of Latona.
 The fountain lies on the east-west alignment between the palace, the apollo fountain, green carpet and the grand canal.
 On the top tier of the fountain, there is a white marble statue of the Goddess Latona which makes it a premier site to see in the Versailles garden.

-The cross shaped one point five kilometre long Grand canal is to the rear side of the fountain and gives a marvellous extended perspective of the garden.
+The cross shaped 1.5 km long Grand canal is to the rear side of the fountain and gives a marvelous extended perspective of the garden.
 The canal is bordered by trees and sculptures offering a harmonious view of the park.

 (The garden was designed by Andre Le Notre under the reign of King Louis XIV)